December 20, 2019

 If you’re in the mood for a party atmosphere, take a funky detour into Borden Light Marina, directly east of Borden Flats Lighthouse.
 The marina always has a few slips available for transients or free dockage for daytrippers on either side of the Tipsy Seagull, the marina’s double-decker floating pub and restaurant.
 Take in the sunset while sipping a Tipsy Sunset and enjoying a Seagull Stuffy appetizer.
-You can also take the gratis Tipsy Taxi, a 1972 four-door Cadillac convertible, to visit downtown Fall River or to the equally funky Tipsy Toboggan, the Seagull’s sister fireside pub that’s decorated to resemble a Vermont ski lodge.
+You can also take the gratis Tipsy Taxi, a 1972 four-door Cadillac convertible, to visit downtown Fall River.
 In late August, Borden Light Marina plays host to the Fall River Grand Prix, New England’s only offshore powerboat race.
 Contestants compete for $35,000 in prize money on a 2 1/2 -mile course on the bay and lower Taunton River.

 Approaching the Braga Bridge, which connects Fall River to the town of Somerset, you’ll notice the white-and-red, 47-foot tower of Borden Flats Light, which marks Borden Flats shoal.
 Built in 1881, the light is now privately owned and available for overnight stays.
 Renters can take a water taxi from Borden Light Marina to access the light.